redat00/retodo/README.md

 ## usage

 ```
-usage: pytodo [-h] [-nt] [-gt] [-lt {ALL,ABORTED,DONE,TODO}] [-dt] [-ut] [-nc] [-lc]

-pytodo
+Usage: pytodo [OPTIONS] COMMAND [ARGS]...

-optional arguments:
+Options:
-  -h, --help            show this help message and exit
+  --help  Show this message and exit.

+Commands:
-  -nt, --new-task       Create a new task
+  delete-task      Delete a task
-  -gt , --get-task      Get information for a task
+  get-task         Get task details
-  -lt {ALL,ABORTED,DONE,TODO}, --list-tasks {ALL,ABORTED,DONE,TODO}
+  list-categories  List all categories
-                        List all tasks
+  list-tasks       List all tasks
+  new-category     Create a new category
-  -dt , --delete-task   Delete a task
+  new-task         Create a new task
-  -ut , --update-task   Update a task
+  update-task      Update a task
-  -nc, --new-category   Create a new category
-  -lc, --list-category  List all category
 ```

 ---